DaveBitter/graduation_internship/end_report.md

 [IMAGE5][image6]

 In images 5 and 6 you can see the updated designs.
 I updated minor stuff and now had a good idea of how the app was going to look like and work.
-This was an prototype I could use to test with users.
+This was a prototype I could use to test with users.

 #### User feedback/Interviews

 I wanted to test the hi-fi prototype with the actual users.
-Because of this I setup an meeting with two customers of ViriCiti.
-The first was Qbuzz, the public transport company in Utrecht.
+Because of this I setup a meeting with two customers of ViriCiti.
+The first customer was Qbuzz, the public transport company in Utrecht.
 The second one was Breytner, a transport company in Rotterdam.
-I started of with making a plan for these interviews.
+I started off with making a plan for these interviews.
 I wrote down what I wanted to get to know.
-This gave me a bit of guidance in the interviews.
+This gave me a bit of guidance during the interviews.

 The first interview with Qbuzz was very informative, but not for the prototype I made.
-I did'nt had the meeting with the actual dispatchers due to inavailability.
+I did not had the meeting with the actual dispatchers due to inavailability.
 I still managed to get information by steering the interview into a different direction.
 We discussed functionality for a different end user which we may want to focus on in the future.
-We discussed what we could provide for the drivers.
+We discussed what we could provide for the busdrivers.
 I took note of all the ideas for future reference.

 The second interview with Breytner was really useful.
 During the initial designs I inquired with Breytner about what they wanted to see in the app.
 With this information in mind I made the first few designs.

 Breytner is a company with four electric transport trucks.
-They don't look as much on a daily basis to a lot of data or reports.
-They're main concern is that the trucks charge overnight.
-If a truck doesn't charge (correctly) overnight they have a serious problem.
+They do not look as much on a daily basis to a lot of data or reports.
+Their main concern is that the trucks charge overnight.
+If a truck does not charge (correctly) overnight they have a serious problem.

-I discussed what we could add in the app to provide them with the information they needed in the easiest way possible.
-At the moment, you can see if a vehicle is charging.
+We discussed what we could add in the app to provide them with the information they needed in the easiest way possible.
+At that moment, you could only see if a vehicle is charging.
 I assumed that that was enough.
-It turns out that that isn't enough.
+It turned out that that was not enough.
 They usually look up the graph of the battery charging.
 This way they can see if there is a sudden drop in charging rate.
 This sometimes happens due to faulty charging cables.
-When this happens and they don't notice it they can get into trouble.
-They're trucks need to be charged because of the small size of their fleet.
+When this happens and they do not notice it they can get into trouble.
+Their trucks need to be charged because of the small size of their fleet.
 Two not fully charged trucks can cause serious problems.
 Because of this I want to implement the graph in the app.
-Currently the gauges with speed and state of charge are shown on the vehicle page.
-This doesn't make sense when the vehicle is charging.
-The speed will always be 0 and the soc will go up slowly.
-I want to take a look at showing the graph instead when the vehicle is charging.
-It's a small change, with a lot of impact.
+At that moment the gauges with speed and state of charge were shown on the vehicle page.
+This does not make sense when the vehicle is charging.
+The speed will always be 0 and the state of charge will go up slowly.
+I took a look at showing the graph instead when the vehicle is charging.
+It was a small change, with a lot of impact.

 This discussion led to the other part of the app.
-They can setup notifications if their trucks aren't charging withing a range of time.
+They can setup notifications if their trucks are not charging withing a range of time.
 They explained that the trucks get connected to the charger at around 8 p.m. and need to be charged the next morning.
 By creating a notification for this and receiving it on the native app we can help them prevent this issue.
 It would be very useful if they get a notification that charging is not going as it should.
 When they click on the notification they should immediately see how the truck has been charging.

-It turned out that Breytner needed this feature, but never knew ViriCiti already does this with emails and sms.
-It is a feature the user wants but doesn't find easily in the portal.
-Because of this I want to let users setup a notification in the app.
-This will be a more in your face approach to getting users to make use of this feature.

 #### Iterating over design